ALSETLab/Modelica-Drone-3D-FMI/README.md

 ## D. Model Visualization and VR
 To take advantage of this feature you need the [DLR Visualization](https://visualization.ltx.de/)
-1. Open the models for visualization under `DroneSimulation.Examples.Visualization.ModuleTest_SimVis` and select it as `Simulation model`.
+1. Open the models for visualization under `DroneLibrary.Examples.Visualization.ModuleTest_SimVis` and select it as `Simulation model`.
 2. Go to simulation tab of your tool and change the simulation time to 100s then click simulate button.
 3. A window for the DLR SimVis application will open with the drone flying in a desert terrain.
 The drone can be controlled by the keyboard by default, but it can be reconfigured to control the drone with a joystick.